Vunivalu of Bau: History

 The Vunivalu of Bau title was considered subordinate to the Roko Tui Bau.
 Power struggles between the various chiefly households came to a head with the exile of the Vunivalu Tanoa Visawaqa in the early 19th century after a series of murders and reprisals.
 His son Seru Epenisa Cakobau however was allowed to remain in Bau during his fathers exile.
 Cakobau gained power by subverting the Lasakau people to plot and execute the overthrow of the ruling group, led by Ratu Ravulo Vakayaliyalo, in 1837; Seru Epenisa Cakobau then reinstated his father as ruler.

 Cakobau eventually succeeded to the title himself.
 He created much of its prestige by styling himself King of Fiji; he led the process that culminated in cession of the islands to the United Kingdom in 1874.

-The position has been vacant since the death of the last Vunivalu, Ratu Sir George Cakobau, in 1989.

-Search for a successor

-Over the past decade, there have been moves to choose a successor.
-On 9 June 2005, Senator Ratu George Cakobau Jr. (son of the last Vunivalu) announced that the chiefs of Matanitu o Bau (the traditional chiefly government of Bau, which includes the districts of Namata, Namara, Nausori, Dravo, Buretu, Kiuva, and Viwa (Fiji), had selected four chiefly candidates, to be submitted to the Tui Kaba clan, which will be asked to choose one of them as the next Vunivalu.
-The four candidates are Ratu George Cakobau Jr. himself, his brother Ratu Epenisa Cakobau, Ratu George Kadavulevu Naulivou, and now deceased former Vice-President Ratu Jope Seniloli.
+The position fell vacant with the death of Ratu Sir George Cakobau, in 1989.
+For the next decade, there was a search for a successor.
+On 9 June 2005, his son Senator Ratu George Cakobau Jr. announced that the chiefs of Matanitu o Bau (the traditional chiefly government of Bau, which includes the districts of Namata, Namara, Nausori, Dravo, Buretu, Kiuva, and Viwa (Fiji), had selected four chiefly candidates, to be submitted to the Tui Kaba clan, which will be asked to choose one of them as the next Vunivalu.
+The four candidates are Ratu George Cakobau Jr. himself, his brother Ratu Epenisa Cakobau, Ratu George Kadavulevu Naulivou, and former Vice-President Ratu Jope Seniloli.
 A second meeting held a week later tentatively proposed Senator Cakobau as the new Vunivalu.

-As of 2015, Cakobau's appointment has still not been finalized and is not without controversy.
+Cakobau's appointment had still not been finalized and was not without controversy.
 Adi Finau Tabakaucoro, a member of the Tui Kaba clan and a senior chief, complained on 27 June that the proper procedures were not being followed.
 The new Vunivalu should be elected by the whole clan, she said, rather than chosen by a few elders.
 She thought it wrong to exclude from the list of candidates the name of Senator Cakobau's sister, Adi Samanunu Cakobau-Talakuli, because she was the eldest child of the last Vunivalu.

-Attempts to find a successor again failed in 2012, and the selection process was put on hold for the time being.
-Senator Cakobau died 25 June 2018.
+Attempts to find an agreeable successor again failed in 2012, and the selection process was put on hold for the time being.
+Former vice-president Seniloli died in 2015 and Senator Cakobau in 2018.
+In 2023 Ratu Epenisa Cokabau, great-great grandson of Ratu Seru Epenisa Cakobau and king of Fiji, was installed in a traditional ceremony.